-Statement of Financial Accounting Standards ("SFAS") No. 94 requires a parent company to consolidate all of its majority-owned subsidiaries with more than 50% of outstanding voting shares, subject to certain exceptions relate to temporary control or the parent company's inability to exercise control over the subsidiary.
+Statement of Financial Accounting Standards ("SFAS") No. 94 requires a parent company to consolidate all of its majority-owned subsidiaries in which it holds more than 50% of the outstanding voting shares, subject to certain exceptions related to temporary control or the parent company's inability to exercise control over the subsidiary.